zhangjunyi1225054736/faster_rcnn-opencv_-visualization/README.md

 ﻿# faster_rcnn-opencv_-visualization
-  A little change is made to the visual parts of the faster_rcnn (pytorch) version of demo.py. (https://github.com/ruotianluo/pytorch-faster-rcnn)
+  A little change has been made to the visual parts of the faster_rcnn (pytorch) version of demo.py. (the path of faster_rcnn (pytorch) is https://github.com/ruotianluo/pytorch-faster-rcnn)

 Content